What is breast cancer?

 Benign breast conditions rarely increase your risk of breast cancer.
 Some women have biopsies that show a condition called hyperplasia (excessive cell growth).
 This condition increases your risk only slightly.

 When the biopsy shows hyperplasia and abnormal cells, which is a condition called atypical hyperplasia, your risk of breast cancer increases somewhat more.
-Atypical hyperplasia occurs in about 5 % of benign breast biopsies.
+Atypical hyperplasia occurs in about 5 percent of benign breast biopsies.

 What are the types of breast cancer?